Fake onion links

-Fake Onion Links: How They Trick Researchers
+Fake Onion Links: How Researchers Get Tricked

 Understanding Fake Links

 Fake links are counterfeit versions of real darknet addresses.
 Scammers create these links to steal data, spread malware, or harvest credentials.
 Because onion URLs look complex, it’s hard to spot the difference at first glance.
 That’s why identifying fake onion links early is critical.
+For a better understanding, follow up on Avoid darkweb scams and darknet safety tips

 How Fake darknet Links Target Researchers